FRC4564/infocenter/README.md

 InfoCenter
 ==========

-Raspberry Pi-based, touchscreen-enabled, information center that provides weather, time, hourly chimes, Google calendar with alarms and Internet radio.
+A Raspberry Pi-based, touchscreen-enabled, information center that provides weather, time, hourly chimes, Google calendar with alarms and Internet radio.

 Python and Pygame were used to code the graphical user interface.
 The screen is divided into two tiles, left and right.
 Pressing the left or right edges of the screen swaps out the tile for one that is not showing.
 Currently, 3 tiles exist--Radio, Weather, and Calendar.
 And more recently, I've added a full-screen mode which focuses on showing the time and in the corners show current information for weather, radio and date.
 Pressing the top-center of the screen will switch between tiled and full-screen modes.